Hinduism in France: Demographics

+Hinduism and French Laïcité

+The principle of laïcité ensures that the French state does not recognise, fund, or favour any religion.
+While originally aimed at limiting the political influence of the Catholic Church, laïcité affects all religious minorities in France, including Hindus.
+Hindu communities in France generally follow this expectation by keeping most worship and community activities discreet.
+Temples and organizations operate through private association.

 Influence of Hinduism in France

 In 2022, Durga Puja was celebrated in 12 pavilions across France with various events including worship, offering of Anjali, distribution of prasad, and cultural programs.
 Diwali is celebrated in Reunion island, also Ganesh Chaturthi is celebrated in Paris.

-Notable personalities

-French people who were influenced by Hinduism include : Alexandra David-Néel, René Guénon, Mirra Richard, Romain Rolland, Satprem, François Gautier, Voltaire.
+French Indology and intellectual engagement with Hinduism

+France developed a distinct tradition of scholarly and intellectual engagement with Hinduism that remained largely separate from the religious practices of later migrant communities.

+Romain Rolland (1866–1944)

+Romain Rolland, winner of the 1915 Nobel Prize in Literature, helped introduce modern Hindu figures to a wider European readership.
+He published La Vie de Ramakrishna in 1929 and La Vie de Vivekananda et l'Évangile universel in 1930, and scholarship on the Ramakrishna movement in Europe notes that Rolland's writings helped create interest in a Vedanta in France.

+Alain Daniélou (1907–1994)

+Alain Daniélou (1907–1994) was a French musicologist, Indologist and writer who played an important role in introducing Indian classical music, Shaivism and Hindu religious thought to European audiences.
+He spent time in Varanasi studying Sanskrit, Hindu philosophy and classical Indian music at Banaras Hindu University, where he was initiated into Shaivism by Swami Karpatri and adopted the name Shiva Sharan.
+After returning to Europe, he served as advisor to UNESCO’s International Music Council.

 Hinduism in French overseas territories

 Hinduism in Martinique

 Hinduism is followed in the Martinique by the Indo-Martiniquais.
 Though Indo-Martiniquais comprises approximately 10% of the population of the island of Martinique, inly 15% of Indo-Martiniquais are Hindus.

 Hinduism in French Guiana

 As of 2010, Hinduism is followed by 1.6% of the population of French Guiana.
 It is practiced mostly by the descendants of the Indo-Guyanese, who in 2014 numbered around 360,000.

 Hinduism in Réunion

 The French government gathers no statistics on religious affiliation.
 Because of this, it is impossible to know accurately how many Hindus there are in Réunion.
 Estimates of practicing Hindus vary from 6.7% to 10.7%.
 Most of the large towns have a functioning Hindu temple.
 An interesting feature, likely peculiar to Réunion, is the simultaneous observance by some ethnic Indians of both Catholic and Hindu faiths, a practice that has earned them the sobriquet of being "socially Catholic and privately Hindu."